-Ms. Kaye-Martin began her career the same year she graduated, joining Harrison White Brooke Advertising in 1955.
-Going on to work with several advertising agencies, she attained the position of manager of the advertising production department for the GAC Corporation before joining Jordan Marsh Florida, an offshoot of the Jordan Marsh & Company department store brand, as an advertising production director in 1971.
+Ms. Kaye-Martin began her career the same year she graduated, joining Harris & Whitebrook Advertising in 1955.
+Going on to work with several advertising agencies, she attained the position of manager of the advertising production department for the GAC Corporation before joining Jordan Marsh Florida, an offshoot of the Jordan Marsh & Company department store brand, as advertising production director in 1971.
 She remained with Jordan Marsh Florida until 1983.
-During this time, she met her late husband, Allan, and the two were married in 1973.
-They remained happily married until Allan’s passing in 1986.
+During this time, she met her late husband, Allen, and the two were married at Vizcaya in 1973.
+They remained happily married until Allen’s passing in 1986.

-Furthermore, Ms. Kaye-Martin is a member of the Phillip and Patricia Frost Museum of Science and the Vizcaya Museum and Gardens, for which she published a booklet on the Vizcaya province, known as Biscay in English, of Spain.
+Furthermore, Ms. Kaye-Martin is a member of the Vizcaya Museum & Gardens, for which she published a booklet on the Vizcaya province.
 Throughout her career, she was always particularly impacted by her travels abroad, which invariably led to new exposure and experiences.
-She has travelled to Europe on a number of occasions, and fondly recalls a trip to London as among her most fulfilling travel experiences.
-Born to father John and mother Elizabeth, Ms. Kaye-Martin’s family also includes seven brothers, John, Alex, Luke, Steve, James, Sigmund and William.
+She has traveled to Europe with other advertising professionals on a number of occasions.
+Born to father John and mother Elizabeth, Ms. Kaye-Martin’s family also includes seven brothers, John, Alex, Louis, Steve, James, Sigmund and William, five of whom served in World War II.